Appsilon/.github/profile/README.md

 # Welcome to [Appsilon!](https://appsilon.com)
  ![image](https://uploads-ssl.webflow.com/646b5ba4b9e3c779d4c36534/652f80120bb4d9041f471177_Banner_What_Mark.jpg)

-Appsilon is an ambitious and fast-growing software house and consultancy specializing in actions support systems and machine learning with Fortune 500 clients across the globe.
+We're an ambitious and fast-growing software house and consultancy specializing in action support systems and machine learning with Fortune 500 clients across the globe.
 We are a unique company inspired by a mission to improve our society and environment.

 We are a global leader in R and Shiny, which are used by companies of all sizes to build data applications.
 When companies run into difficult problems or want to initiate large-scale enterprise projects, they come to Appsilon.